-I am professor in statistical epidemiology and genomics at the University of Warwick.
+I am professor of statistical epidemiology and genomics at the University of Warwick.
 I share my time equally between the School of Life Sciences and the Department of Statistics.
 I am also a member of the Zeeman Institute for Systems Biology & Infectious Disease Epidemiology Research (SBIDER).

 Before taking my current appointment at the University of Warwick, I was based in the Department of Infectious Disease Epidemiology at Imperial College London.
 I now have a visiting position at Imperial College, where I am a theme leader of the NIHR Health Protection Research Unit in Modelling Methodology.

 My research is focused on the analysis of genomic data in order to improve our understanding of bacterial evolution, epidemiology, ecology and pathogenicity.
 A key aim is to develop new bioinformatics and statistical methods that can handle the very large amounts of data made available by novel high-throughput sequencing techniques.

 Because of the interdisciplinary nature of my work, I have broad interests in a variety of subjects, including theoretical topics such as mathematical population genetics, Bayesian statistics or Monte-Carlo methods, and biological topics such as bacterial evolutionary processes or pathogen epidemiology.